Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Conclusions

 \section{Conclusions}

-Observational evidence for the recent acceleration of the Universe and the discovery of two new components beyond the Standard Model of particle physics (called dark matter and dark energy) show how the standard physics may be incomplete.
-In this context, we provided a new and cosmological model-independent method capable of probing a possible redshift evolution of the fine structure constant.
-The data considered were time-delay of Strong Gravitational Lensing and SNe Ia observations.
-Moreover, the possible time variation of $\alpha$ was investigated in a class of runaway dilaton models, where $\phi(z)=1-\gamma\ln(1+z)$ for $z<0.5$ .
+The search for a possible time-space variation of the fundamental constants of nature has raised the interest of many cosmologists due to its possibility of revealing a new underlying physics.
+In this context, we provided a new method capable of probing a possible temporal evolution of the fine-structure constant by considering time-delay of Strong Gravitational Lensing Systems.
+A possible temporal variation of $\alpha$ ($\alpha=\alpha_0 \phi(z)$) was investigated in a class of runaway dilaton models, where $\phi(z)=1-\gamma\ln(1+z)$, { where $\gamma$ is a free parameter}.